-→ obtain additional debt or equity capital; → restructure or refinance all or part of our debt on or before maturity; or → forego opportunities such as acquisitions of other businesses. nce can be provided that we would be able to accomplish these alternations ny failure to make payments on our indebtedness of ich could also harm our ability No assurance can be provided that we would be able to accomplish these alternatives on a timely basis or on satisfactory terms, if at all.
+- → reduce or delay our business activities or capital expenditures; - → sell assets; - → obtain additional debt or equity capital; - → restructure or refinance all or part of our debt on or before maturity; or - → forego opportunities such as acquisitions of other businesses.

+No assurance can be provided that we would be able to accomplish these alternatives on a timely basis or on satisfactory terms, if at all.
 Any failure to make payments on our indebtedness on a timely basis would likely result in a reduction of our credit rating, which could also harm our ability to incur additional indebtedness.
 In addition, the terms of our debt, including the Notes, the 2020 Senior Facilities Agreement, 2021 Senior Facilities Agreement and the ING Facilities Agreement, limit, and any future debt may limit, our ability to pursue any of these alternatives.
-Any refinancing of our indebtedness could be at higher interest rates and may require us to comply with more orerous covenant? which could further restrict our business and could have a material adverse effect on our financial condition and results of operations.
-There can be no assurance that any assets which we could be required to dispose of can be sold or that, if sold the timing of such sale and the amount of proceeds realized from such sale will be acceptable.
+Any refinancing of our indebtedness could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business and could have a material adverse effect on our financial condition and results of operations.
+There can be no assurance that any assets which we could be required to dispose of can be sold or that, if sold, the timing of such sale and the amount of proceeds realized from such sale will be acceptable.